Clever-ISA/Clever-ISA/specs/main.md

 Taking a conditional branch transfers control to destination if the condition is satisfied, and otherwise execution continues from the following instruction.
 Immediately after the control transfer, `ip` will be equal to the desintation of the branch.
 When a branch is taken, modifications to memory are guaranteed to be reflected in the code that control is transfered to (including modifications to the page table, or modification of `cr0.PG`).
-This also synchronizes-with modifications propagated by a `fence` instruction or a read-write synchronization edge from other CPUs.
 The destination of a branch must be aligned to a multiple of two bytes.